RaVeR76/bufcwoman/readme.md

 * Match schedules for the month or year, as per age group
 * Star player or players for each match, as per age group
 * Payment method for paying annual fees and weekly dues
+* A footer with designer link & any other required info

 ## **Testing**